IBM/ansible-power-aix-oracle-dba/docs/Readme-Manage-Tablespaces.txt

 listener_port: 1521			# Database listener port number.

 # Executing the playbook: This playbook executes a role.
-# Name of the Playbook: power-aix-oracle-dba/manage-tablespaces.yml
+# Name of the Playbook: ansible-power-aix-oracle-dba/manage-tablespaces.yml
-# Change directory to power-aix-oracle-dba
+# Change directory to ansible-power-aix-oracle-dba
 # ansible-playbook manage-tablespaces.yml
 # The following task will be executed which will call out a role.